Antioch, California: Public Transit

 Antioch is served by both the Antioch-Pittsburg Amtrak station, and access to Bay Area Rapid Transit (BART) is available at the Antioch eBART Station.
 Although public transportation agency Tri-Delta Transit is the predominant provider of public transportation in the Antioch area, County Connection bus #93X also serves Antioch going to John Muir Medical Center, Mitchell Park n' Ride, Railroad Castlewood, Delta Fair Sommersville and Hillcrest Park 'n Ride.
-This is in addition to the city's 50-cent-per-ride senior shuttle.
+At one time the city had a 50-cent-per-ride senior shuttle.
 However, due to budget cuts in 2011 a proposal was made to eliminate the $275,000 subsidy for this program.
+Currently the senior and paratransit system still operates on call service for $2.75 per fare.

 Airports

-Antioch's closest airport with commercial service is Buchanan Field Airport, though its sole airline is JSX and only flies to Burbank and Orange County.
+Antioch's closest airport with commercial service is Buchanan Field Airport, though its sole airline is JSX and only flies to Las Vegas, Burbank and Orange County.
 Through BART, Antioch is directly connected to San Francisco International Airport, though through the use of BART transfers, Antioch is also connected to Oakland Airport and through VTA, San Jose Airport.

 Antioch is also equidistant from Oakland Airport to Stockton Metropolitan Airport, though no transit services connects Stockton and Antioch.

+Antioch Airport was closed in 1989.